Advice about writing Ecology lab reports.

 Lab 6: Mark-recapture experiment in the salt marsh at Waites Island.
 Be prepared for mud, bugs, tides, and rain.
 Knee-high boots (e.g., shrimp boots, "Wellies"), or other mud-shoes are helpful.

 Lab 7: Gall formation on red bay.
-We'll be walking to the Quail Creek forest again.
+We'll be walking around campus.
 Be prepared for rain and bugs.

 If you're interested, here are some pictures of Red bay and the jumping plant louse.